Privacy notice for development management

-Planning and Regulatory is a service of Forest Heath and St Edmundsbury councils, working together as West Suffolk.
+Planning and Regulatory is a service of West Suffolk Council.
 This privacy statement explains how we use any personal information we collect about you when contacting the planning service.

 All representations received in respect of a planning application are processed in accordance with the Town and Country Planning (Development Management Procedure) (England) Order 2015.

-Your information will be used by Forest Heath and St Edmundsbury councils in determining an application for planning permission and will only be used for these purposes.
+Your information will be used by West Suffolk Council in determining an application for planning permission and will only be used for these purposes.
 Your information may also be used to contact you regarding an application for the following reasons:

 All your information will be processed in accordance with the General Data Protection Regulation and may also be used by us and our partners to deliver and improve this service.
 Your name and address will be published online, as this provides important context when considering the application.
 We will not disclose any personal information to any other third parties unless required to do so by law.
 For more information on how this is done visit How we use your information